Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

     * Notebooks that train a single model and parameters
     * **<a href="notebooks/ModelRuns/saved" >saved</a>**
         - Holds the pickle serialization of the model runs
+        - *Note: Due to size constraints, this folder was not committed to GitHub*
 -   **<a href="notebooks/Support%20Notebooks%20for%20Modules" >Support Notebooks for Modules</a>**
     * The workspace used to help build the modules
     * <a href="notebooks/Support%20Notebooks%20for%20Modules/CheXpertData_NB.ipynb" >CheXpertData_NB</a>